 Each of the insurance providers will then phone you immediately to offer you their very best price, and you can decide from there which insurance company to go with.

-The most obvious difference is that fleet insurance covers multiple taxis, while standard taxi insurance only covers one vehicle.
+The most obvious difference is that taxi fleet insurance covers multiple taxis, while standard taxi insurance only covers one vehicle.

 However, there may be other differences too, depending on the policy you choose.
-For instance, some fleet cover for taxis might include employers’ liability insurance or cover for your taxi office, either as standard or as optional extras, which wouldn’t normally be required when taking out taxi insurance for a single vehicle.
+For instance, some fleet insurance for taxis might include employers’ liability insurance or cover for your taxi office, either as standard or as optional extras, which wouldn’t normally be required when taking out taxi insurance for a single vehicle.

 Does fleet insurance cover the taxi office in addition to the vehicles?

-That will depend on the exact insurance policy you decide to go with – some specialist taxi insurance policies might cover the taxi office, while others may give you the option to add that cover as an optional extra.
+That will depend on the exact insurance policy you decide to go with – some specialist taxi fleet insurance policies might cover the taxi office, while others may give you the option to add that cover as an optional extra.